 Nea Kavala refugee camp

-Nea Kavala refugee camp is located in Northern Greece with around 1350 residents.
+Nea Kavala refugee camp is located in Northern Greece and has around 1100 residents.
 The camp was originally built on the airstrip of a former military airport, but has since been rebuilt in close proximity to the previous site.
-In winter, the camp is exposed to strong winds and very cold weather.

 Who lives in Nea Kavala camp?